People are innately curious. Think back to when you were a child and constantly asking “why.”

 Asking “why” is a child’s way of learning and forming ideas of the world around him or her.
 The same is true of adult learners.

 Increase employee confidence

 Avoid “Because I said so” at all costs.
-That might have worked for previous generations, but your employees want and deserve a valuable explanation.
+That answer might have worked for previous generations, but your employees want and deserve a valuable explanation.
 If you really desire peak performance, taking time to explain the “why” is a best practice.
 You’ll see productivity increase and team members take more accountability.

 Drive critical thinking and innovation

 Probing with questions fuels our thinking.
 Successful thinkers propel businesses onward and upward.
 How?
 They ask the right question: “Why?”
 It’s a simple question, but one that elicits a desire to learn more.
 Successful thinkers don’t settle for what is; rather, they always look for what could be.
-This is the type of behavior businesses should be rewarding.
+This is the type of behavior businesses should reward.

 Explaining the “why” is important.
 But before you can reap the benefits, you must first identify why it is important to your business.
 Are you looking to increase employee engagement or do you value innovation?
 Whatever your reasoning might be, define it, understand it and share it.
-That’s why.